Shaheen-I: Operational history

 Development on Shaheen program began in 1995 and the program went to National Development Complex bureau of the National Engineering and Scientific Commission (NESCOM).
 The program was put under Dr. Samar Mubarakmand– a nuclear physicist and a fluid dynamicist who delegated the program to country's scientists and engineers.
-Necessary fundings for the program were secured by the military, and the development on rocket engine and its eventually testings began to be utilized by the Space Research Commission.
+Necessary funding for the program were secured by the military, and the development on rocket engine and its eventually testing began to be utilized by the SUPARCO.

 In the memoirs of scientists who worked on the program maintained that "Shaheen was a very difficult program and the development of this system has given maximum accuracy– a 100% capability of destroying its target."
 The program's original goal was to developed a supersonic missile that it would be impossible for any missile defense system could intercept it.
 Solid-fuel systems for the guided missiles are very difficult to develop and Pakistani scientists closely monitored the Indian development of the Agni-II missile.
-The Space Research Commission continued to modifies the designs, and repeatedly tests the Solid-fuel rocket engines on multiple occasions.
+The Space Research Commission continued to modifies the designs, and repeatedly tests the Solid-fuel rocket motors on multiple occasions.

-The Shaheen-I was test fired on 15 April 1999 by a joint team of NDC and SRC led under Dr. Samar Mubarakmand from the Sonmiani Test Range, which was termed as "highly successfully".
+The Shaheen-I was test fired on 15 April 1999 by a joint team of NDC and SUPARCO led under Dr. Samar Mubarakmand from the Sonmiani Test Range, which was termed as "highly successfully".
 At the height of military standoff with India in 2002, another test took place and it was quoted by Information minister Nisar Memon as "part of technical requirements" and unrelated to the military confrontation in Kashmir.
-On 8 October 2003, the Shaheen-I was again test fired for a third time from an undisclosed location, as the ISPR stated: "The test is part of the ongoing series of tests of Pakistan's indigenous missile systems."
+On 8 October 2003, the Shaheen-I was again [test fired for a third time from an undisclosed location, as the ISPR stated: "The test is part of the ongoing series of tests of Pakistan's indigenous missile systems."